meteorrn/meteor-react-native/README.md

 If you have an idea for a companion package, please open an issue.
 If you would like to publish your own companion package, we recommend a package name with the prefix `mrn-`.

 # Compatibility
-For React Native >=0.60.0 use this package
+This package is compatible with React Native versions from 0.60.0 to latest (0.63.2)

 For React Native <0.60.0 use [react-native-meteor](https://github.com/inProgress-team/react-native-meteor).